Abhishek42254/linkypedia/README.md

 linkypedia
 ==========

-linkypedia is a webapp for seeing how 3rd party web content is being used on wikipedia.
+linkypedia is a perfect webapp for seeing how 3rd party web content is being used on wikipedia.

 Setup